The internet got absolutely drenched in sauce.

 TSC is the brainchild of Elyse, a Senior Change Manager who has spent her career taking enormous, complicated technology transformations and making them digestible enough for everyone in the room to actually understand.

-Not an AI researcher.
+She is not an AI researcher.
 Not a tech developer.
-Absolutely not a tech bro (heaven forbid).
+And absolutely not a tech bro (heaven forbid).

 Just someone who got genuinely excited about what these tools could do for ordinary people, got equally fired up about how inaccessible and intimidating the whole conversation had become, and decided to do something about it.